2015 4-H & FFA Junior Livestock

 MARKET ANIMAL RULES

 1. Drug Withdrawal - It is unethical and in most cases even unlawful to administer drugs to livestock within 20 to 30 days of slaughter.
-Animals too unmanageable to show should be withdrawn rather than tranquilized.
-This situation will be monitored by the local show committee and the show veterinarian.
+Animals too unmanageable to show should be withdrawn from their class rather than be tranquilized.
+The local show committee and the show veterinarian will monitor the situation.
 By federal regulation, random testing will occur at slaughter, and animals will be condemned which have been given any injection or oral dosage of tranquilizers, painkillers, antibiotics, diuretics, steroids, or other foreign substances during withdrawal periods before slaughter.
 All sales money will be withheld in such cases.
 Bloat medicine and other medication with no withdrawal requirements may be permissible.
-Exhibitors need to be aware of potential health hazards to consumers who eat animals that have received the above mentioned dosages.
+Exhibitors need to be aware of potential health hazards to consumers who eat animals that have received any above mentioned substances.
+Please do not put someone\'s life in jeopardy.

 3. Market Animal Weights: